eclectifyTutorials/YT_Tutorial_Pkg_Chewie/README.md

-# YT_Tutorial_Pkg_Chewie
+# Youtube Tutorial Code for Flutter Package *chewie*
-Code for the Youtube tutorial (https://youtu.be/aDbAOm7T9XM) on how to use the Flutter library chewie
+Code for the Youtube tutorial (https://youtu.be/dvDTmYlJ1b0) on how to use the Flutter library chewie